BraviNoname/Bravi/BossDisplayFixes/README.md

 - Fixes Yoshika marker so that it never appears when she heals.

-- Fixes Futo final spell HP marker.
+- Fixes Futo final spell HP marker, and phase change sounds have been added for when it happens.

 - Fixes Miko's aura for her final spell (in vanilla it appeared only on Spell Practice), and has Miko trigger an explosion when the spell starts.

 - Fixes Nue's HP star count and implements a Spell cutin for her, which she's missing.

-- Adds the missing phase markers on Mamizou's final.
+- Adds the missing phase markers on Mamizou's final, as well as phase change sounds.

 - Yoshika's name has been added to Seiga's, on the top left.